ethereum/ethereum-org-website/README.md

 ### Translation Program

-Ethereum is a global project, and it is critical that Ethereum.org is accessible to everyone, regardless of their nationality or language.
+Ethereum is a global project, and we believe it's critical that Ethereum.org is accessible to everyone, regardless of their nationality or language.
 Our community has been working hard to make this vision a reality.

+### Looking for a specific translation?

 We're constantly working to add additional language support & to keep our existing translations up to date.
-You can [view the progress of all our translations here](https://crowdin.com/project/ethereumfoundation).
+You can [view the progress of all our translations here](https://ethereum.org/languages/).

-Looking to get involved as a translator?
-Here's how:

-1. Follow [this invite link](https://crowdin.com/project/ethereumfoundation/invite) to join our project on CrowdIn.
+### Looking to get join our community of translators?
-2. You will need to create a CrowdIn account if you don't have one.
-Here's [documentation on how to use CrowdIn](https://support.crowdin.com/online-editor/).
-3. Find the language you want to participate in.
-If it's below 100%, please contribute!
-Don't see your langugae?
-[Open an issue](https://github.com/ethereum/ethereum-org-website/issues/new/choose).

-Once translation is completed (i.e. all files display 100%), our professional translation service will review (and potentially edit) the content.
-Once the review is complete, we will add it to the website.
+Great!
+We'd love to get you involved.
+[Follow the instructions here](https://ethereum.org/languages/#ethereum-org-translation-program).

-Thank you for your particpation in the language program!
+Thank you in advance for your particpation!

 ## 🤔 How are decisions about the site made?